Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Conclusion

 \section{Conclusion}

 In this paper, we formulated an optimization problem called \textsc{JointMinOut} to minimize the outage probability in a room with multiple LEDs, where a wall can be provided either with mirrors or with ORIS elements, and where the user body is considered as possibly blocking the LoS and NLoS links.
 A range of required SNRs is evaluated subject to multiple standard illumination constraints imposed to guarantee the dual functionality of VLC.
 We have geometrically analyzed the capability of ORISs and mirrors for supporting users.
 Since the optimization problem is intractable due to being NP-complete, we proposed two heuristic iterative approaches and compared their performance to a benchmark and a no-mirror scenario.
 Numerical results show that the proposed approaches provide reductions in the outage probability of up to 67\%.
 Besides, the convergence of the proposed approaches is analyzed, showing that a small number of iterations is required.
-We have also studied the optimal placement of ORISs and mirrors for each proposed approach, and our results determined that an ORIS-aided VLC scenario invoking the MP approach provides considerable gains in outage probability and energy savings, while the optimal ORIS deployment is high on the wall and does not affect the room's usage.
+We have also studied the optimal placement of ORISs and mirrors for each proposed approach, and our results determined that an ORIS-aided VLC scenario invoking the MP approach provides considerable gains in outage probability and energy efficiency, while the optimal ORIS deployment is high on the wall and does not affect the room's usage because they are not placed at a standing or sitting human eye level.